WildaSoftware/Feedybacky/README.md

 `side` - optional parameter for determining side of the Feedybacky.
 Default value is `right` and means that the plugin is visible on the right side of the website.
 Another possible value is `left`.

 `order` - optional parameter passing an order of the form elements.
 It should contain specific element identifiers divided by commas and can be also use to hide some parts.
-Default value is `"description,message,email,explanation,screenshot,metadata,history,note"`.
+Default value is `"description,message,email,explanation,screenshot,metadata,history,termsAccepted,personalDataAccepted,note"`.

 `classes` - optional parameter which can be used to pass JSON object with keys as element identifiers and values with class names list for such element.
-Available keywords are `title, description, message, email, explanation, screenshot, metadata, history, note, send, powered`.
+Available keywords are `title, description, message, email, explanation, screenshot, metadata, history, termsAccepted, personalDataAccepted, note, send, powered`.

 `expandMessageLink` - optional parameter to make expand link visible.
 If it is correct, the link is present under message input and causes expanding the message area and the whole form.
 The default value is `false`.